fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 [1.
 The 2011 Cerro Hudson volcano eruption (Southern Andes, Chile):  Pre-eruptive inflation and hot spots observed with InSAR and thermal imagery](https://link.springer.com/article/10.1007/s00445-014-0815-9)<br>
 **Delgado, F.**, Pritchard  M, Lohman  R, Naranjo,  J.A. <i>Bull.
 Volcanol.</i>. **2014**, Bull Volcanol, 76:815. doi:10.1007/s00445-014-0815-9.

-If you need a copy of any of these papers, send me an email to delgado at ipgp dot fr